JaapSuter/jaapsuter.github.com/_posts/2009-11-27-np-is-my-bitch.markdown

 Because hey, what's the point of discussing extinction if we don't even run the risk?

-3, 2, 1, cya - right?       ;-)
+Three, two, one, see ya... -- right?

 ### Michael
 Cooper's law strikes again.

 ### Jaap
-Damn, we're so screwed... :P
+Damn, we're so screwed... ;-)

 ### Michael
 How we might get where?

 ### Jaap
 Recursive self-optimization.
 I'll seed the topic...

-We'll stay in the realm of intuitive computing paradigms.
+We'll stay in the realm of traditional intuitive computing paradigms.
+E.g., we ignore quantum computing et al. for a minute.

+Then again, a lot of qubits are **more Turing less NP-is-my-bitch** every day...    ;-)

 ### Michael
-Ah, yes.

-### Jaap
-E.g., ignoring quantum computing for a minute (then again, qubits look more *Turing-like* and less *NP-is-my-bitch* every day)...

-### Michael
 Agreed, quantum computing is a long ways out, and seems relatively specialized at this point.

 ### Jaap
-Let's ignore consequences of an AI ordering or manufacturing new hardware for itself.
-So we have some fixed size address space, and IO ports with fixed bandwidth and latency.
+Furthermore, let's ignore the consequences of an AI ordering or manufacturing new hardware for itself.

+So we have some fixed size
+address space, and IO ports with fixed bandwidth and latency.

 ### Michael